mrjex/Relational-Analysis-and-Visualization/README.md

 **HTML:** A dynamic artifact that allows interaction, such that the viewer can hover of the datapoints to get a closer look on the exact data-values.

-Utilizing my acquired knowledge in my previous [Math Courses](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/2.%20Mathematical%20Foundations%20for%20Software%20Engineering?ref_type=heads), I sketched the flow of the different states obtainable in this project, which is demonstrated below.
+I sketched the flow of the different states obtainable in this project, which is demonstrated below.
 Before dissecting the semantics of the picture below, it's important to understand the general executional flow of this project:

 You need to run the project by typing `./run.sh` in your terminal.
 This script invokes the following sequential steps:
     - 1: Store previous outputs from the latest execution of the project in "/output-previous" directory